Repeated differentiation and free unitary Poisson process: Main results

 is the Cauchy-Stieltjes transform of $\mu$.
 To derive this formula heuristically, let us write the equation for the zeroes of $P_n'(z)/P_n(z)$ in the form

 If we are looking for a solution $z$ close to $\xi_1$, then the right-hand side can be approximated by $-nG(\xi_1)$, and we obtain $z\approx \xi_1 - 1/(nG(\xi_1))$.
 Following~\cite{steinerberger_real,orourke_steinerberger_nonlocal,bogvad_etal} it is therefore natural to conjecture the emergence of a non-trivial hydrodynamic behavior of the roots in the regime when the number of differentiations satisfies $k(n)/n \to t$ as $n\to\infty$, where the parameter $t\in [0,1)$ can be interpreted as the ``time'' of the system. \begin{conjecture}[cf.~\cite{steinerberger_real,orourke_steinerberger_nonlocal,bogvad_etal}] Fix some $0 \leq t<1$ and let $k=k(n)$ be such that $k/n \to t$ as $n\to\infty$.
 Suppose, for simplicity, that $\mu$ is compactly supported.
-Then, the random probability measure $\mu\lsem P_n^{(k)}\rsem$ converges\footnote{In the sense of stochastic (or even a.s.)\ convergence of random $\mathcal M_\C$-valued elements.} to a certain deterministic probability measure $\mu_t$, as $n\to\infty$. \end{conjecture} In particular, in the regime when $k=o(n)$, it is conjectured that $\mu\lsem P_n^{(k)}\rsem$ converges to $\mu_0=\mu$, the initial distribution of roots, while for $t\neq 0$ the measures $\mu_t$ and $\mu$ should be in general different.
+Then, the random probability measure $\mu\lsem P_n^{(k)}\rsem$ converges\footnote{In the sense of stochastic (or even a.s.)\ convergence of random $\mathcal M_\C$-valued elements.} to a certain deterministic probability measure $\mu_t$, as $n\to\infty$. \end{conjecture} In particular, in the regime when $k=o(n)$, it is conjectured that $\mu\lsem P_n^{(k)}\rsem$ converges to $\mu_0=\mu$, the initial distribution of roots (see the papers of~\citet{michelen_vu_growing_number} and~\citet{galligo_najnudel_vu} for results in this direction), while for $t\neq 0$ the measures $\mu_t$ and $\mu$ should be in general different.
 It follows from the Gauss-Lucas theorem that the convex hull of the support of $\mu_t$ is nonincreasing in $t$.
 Moreover, by~\cite[Theorem~3]{totik_critical_hung} (which is based on the work of Ravichandran~\cite{ravichandran}), the diameter of the support of $\mu_t$ converges to $0$ as $t\uparrow 1$ with an explicit bound on the rate of decrease.
 By a theorem of Malamud-Pereira, see~\cite[\S~3]{totik_critical_hung}, the function $t\mapsto \int_{\C} \varphi(x) \mu_t (\dint x)$ is non-increasing for every convex function $\varphi: \C\to \R$.
-Although Conjecture~\ref{conj:main} remains unproven in full generality, several approaches have been suggested to explicitly describe the measures $\mu_t$ under additional assumptions on the initial distribution $\mu$.
+Although Conjecture~\ref{conj:main} remains unproven for measures on the complex plane, several approaches have been suggested to explicitly describe the measures $\mu_t$ under additional assumptions on the initial distribution $\mu$.
 Let us briefly review the existing results.

 \textit{Partial differential equations}.
 If at time $t=0$ the zeroes have a probability density $p_0(x) = \dd \mu/ \dd x$ w.r.t.\ the two-dimensional Lebesgue measure, then one may conjecture that the density $p_t(x)= (1-t) \dd \mu_t/\dd x$ of $(1-t)\mu_t$ satisfies the following non-local PDE: